 Tools and Ideas I followed

-I use it to document what I learned and practised for each day.
+I use it to document what I learned and practiced for each day.
 So far, it has reached about 75 pages of notes for each day.
 Be sure to document your journey, some day you will go back and read it, it will mean a lot to you.
 Also, it’s possible to enhance its content and make it as a book that can be useful to other people.

-You will face times in your day where if you don't say no, you will finish your day without doing your practise.
+You will face times in your day where if you don’t say no, you will finish your day without doing your practice.
 It’s better to say No and not be shy from anyone.
 Make your journey a way to organize your whole life.
 Don’t only learn something new, but also develop your skills in time management.